 Our students are: engineers building robots, scientists collecting data, musicians, writers, historians, singers, athletes, actors/actresses, debaters, photographers, manufacturers, mathematicians, and so much more.
 From the MOJH band to the choral program, students have opportunities at our school.
 Our students are future leaders, and the Student Council is one representation of how our school prepares students for future jobs in leadership.
 We have excellent sports programs, and our students thrive on these types of opportunities!

 Mount Ogden Junior High is a great place to be, whether you are a student, teacher, administrator, staff member, or supportive parent.
-The 2017-18 school year is shaping up to be a great one!
+This school year is shaping up to be a great one!

 MOJH Administrative Team:

 Cynthia Smith, Principal

 Shevon Lopez, Assistant Principal

 Ogden, Utah is the home of Mt.
 Ogden Junior High School, where it sits on the East Bench at the base of the Wasatch Mountains.

 Groundbreaking for Mt.
 Ogden Junior High School took place on June 19, 1957.
 Dedication of the building was in October, 1958.
 The ram was chosen as the school mascot.
 During the late 1970s - early 1980s, after District leaders and educators studied different educational models other than the traditional junior high, in 1981, the junior high schools in the Ogden School District were converted into middle schools.
 Mt.
 Ogden Jr. High became the home to sixth, seventh, and eighth grade students.
 Mt.
 Ogden Middle School, along with the other two district middle schools, were returned to a junior high structure beginning the school year 2007-2008.
 Seventh, eighth, and ninth grade students attend.